deadpixi/sam/README.rst

 Christian Neukirchen
     Fixed various Makefile bugs.

+Benjamin Scher Purcell
+    Added the Cbol and Ceol commands.

 If I've forgotten you in this list of credits, please accept my apologies and email me (Rob King) at jking@deadpixi.com to be added.

 Copyright and License